|

 said, climbing onto the bed beside her and taking her in his arms.

-Immediately, fire welled up in his groin and spread through his
+Immediately, a fire welled up in him and spread through his limbs.

 "My love?" asked Eowyn.